 Once you buy it and bring it back to Texas, you'll need to get the vehicle inspected, and then you'll need to register and title it.
 Depending on where you live, you may be required to get two inspections―a safety inspection and possibly an emissions inspection.

 I saw a cool car in an auto magazine, but it's in another country.
 How do I buy one and bring it to Texas?

 First, explore the National Highway Traffic Safety Administration website for all the information you need about importing a vehicle.
 Then, check with your county tax office for information specific to your town.

 I'm ready to buy my first car, but don't know how to get started.
 Can you help?

 Our Buying and Selling Guide can help.
-You'll want to do lots of research on the different makes and models available to fit your budget, so check out websites like AutoTrader.com, Cars.com, UsedCars.com, and Kelley Blue Book to explore all your options.
+You'll want to do lots of research on the different makes and models available to fit your budget, so check out websites like AutoTrader.com, Cars.com, UsedCars.com, and Kelley Blue Book to explore all of your options.